Murder of Samuel Luiz: Trial

 The case went to trial in November 2024.
 Three people were convicted of murder, one of being an accomplice, and one was acquitted.
 The prosecution put forward that the attackers acted in a group, which was not found to be the case by the jury.
 Diego Montaña was held in pre-trial detention for over three years before the trial.
 He was identified by witnesses and his co-accused as the leader of the attack.
-The jury found in proven that he had threats relating to Luiz's sexual orientation, and the prosecution requested a prison sentence of 25 years due to the aggravating factor of discrimination.
+The jury found it proven that he had made threats related to Luiz's sexual orientation, and the prosecution requested a prison sentence of 25 years due to the aggravating factor of discrimination.
 His defence team wanted the charge of manslaughter and wounding, but he was convicted of pre-meditated murder.

-Alejandro Freire, also known as "El Yumba", admitted in court after witnesses and images had proven it, that he had strangled Luiz.
-His defence team attributed his violence to alcohol and cocaine use, a dysfunctional childhood and attention deficit hyperactivity disorder, which was rejected in court.
-He was convicted of premediated murder.
+Alejandro Freire, also known as "El Yumba", admitted in court after witnesses and images had proven it that he had strangled Luiz.
+His defence team attributed his violence to alcohol and cocaine use, a dysfunctional childhood, and attention deficit hyperactivity disorder, which was rejected in court.
+He was convicted of pre-meditated murder.
 Kaio Amaral's defence admitted that he had robbed Luiz of his mobile phone, but denied that he had struck Luiz at all.
 A controversy during the trial was whether Amaral had kicked Luiz, as the angle of video footage was inconclusive, but witness testimony resulted in a conviction of premeditated murder in addition to robbery.
 Unlike others, the jury decision was not unanimous.
 Amaral had also instructed his family to present him in a more respectable light on social media as a way to influence public opinion.
 His girlfriend was investigated for false testimony after the trial.

 Alejandro Míguez was convicted as an accomplice to murder with seven votes of the nine-person jury.
 He prevented Luiz from escaping and held back interveners.
 Katy Silva, the girlfriend of Montaña, faced charges of premeditated murder motivated by discrimination, for which she could have faced a 25-year prison sentence.
 She was accused by Luiz's friend Lina of having prevented bystanders from intervening in the attack.
 Other witnesses said that she tried to subdue her partner physically, which was agreed on unanimously by the jury, and she was acquitted.
 She and her family had moved away from A Coruña due to the accusations.
 In January 2025, judge Elena Fernanda Pastor Novo sentenced the criminals.
-Montaña, Freire and Amaral received prison sentences of 24, 20, and 20 years and six months, respectively.
+Montaña, Freire, and Amaral received prison sentences of 24, 20, and 20 years and six months, respectively.
 Mínguez received a 10-year sentence.
 The criminals were also made to pay €303,000 in compensation to the family of their victim.